Is this your child's symptom?

 - Breastfed and Over 1 Month Old.
 Stools every 4-7 days that are soft, large and pain-free can be normal.
 Caution: before 1 month old, not stooling enough can mean not getting enough breast milk.

 - Straining in Babies.
 Grunting or straining while pushing out a stool is normal in young babies.
-It's hard to pass stool lying on your back with no help from gravity.
-Babies also become red in the face during straining.
+They are learning to relax their anus after 9 months of keeping it closed.
+It's also hard to pass stool lying on their back with no help from gravity.
+Babies also become red in the face and draw up their legs during straining.
 This is normal.

 - Brief straining under 10 minutes can occur at times at any age.

 - Large Stools.
 Size relates to the amount of food eaten.
 Large eaters have larger stools.